Emotions high in court for family of baby boy killed in Saskatoon by teen - Saskatoon | Globalnews.ca

 READ MORE: Family of murdered Saskatoon baby upset over court delays

-It was a theme echoed by Nikosis’s grandfather, Jeffery Longman, who said his family use to be very happy before his death.
+It was a theme echoed by Nikosis’s grandfather, Jeffery Longman, who said his family used to be very happy before his death.

 Now he is afraid to leave home out of fear of losing another grandchild.